Rafael lingers in Gulf as it brings life-threatening surf conditions to US coast

 DOWNLOAD THE FREE FOX WEATHER APP

-As of the latest advisory from the NHC, Rafael is about 245 miles north-northeast of Progreso, a port city on Mexico's Yucatán Peninsula.
-It's moving west at 9 mph.
-Rafael has maximum sustained winds of 120 mph.
+As of the latest advisory from the NHC, Rafael is about 200 miles northeast of Progreso, a port city on Mexico's Yucatán Peninsula and is crawling westward at 9 mph.

 Forecast models favor a weakening pattern through the next several days as Rafael moves into a drier environment and encounters stronger wind shear over the weekend.